Auth0-Marketplace/TEMPLATE-action-post-login/README.md

       "name": "ALL_CAPS_UNDERSCORE_SECRET",
-      "label": "Field label that will be used in Auth0 Dashboard form", "description": "Field Description used in Auth0 Dashboard form", "default_value": "optional default value to use"
+      "label": "Field label that will be used in Auth0 Dashboard form", "description": "Field Description used in Auth0 Dashboard form", "default_value": "optional default value to use",
+      "deploy_value": "optional deployment value to use"
     }
   ],
   "configuration": [